7 Relocation Mistakes to Avoid When Moving to Houston

-If you’re moving to Houston in 2026, here are the most common mistakes relocation buyers make — and how to avoid them.
+If you’re moving to Houston, here are the most common mistakes relocation buyers make — and how to avoid them.

 Mistake #1: Choosing a Home Before Choosing a Commute